Why Take the Leap! ?

 What comes after the pilot?

 We can continue to lead the program (with no involvement on your end) or we can train your staff to run it going forward.
-The program is designed to have alumni from the program come back to lead small groups as POD Ambassadors.
+The program is designed to have alumni from the program come back to lead small groups as Peer Mentors.

 Who has experienced it?

-We have run this program twice with Concordia University.
-75 participants have engaged with the program since Septmber 2020, including students across all levels, staff, faculty and administrators from Montreal area educational institutions.
+We have run this program four times with two Canadian Universities.
+246 applied and 175 students were accepted in the program since September 2020, including students across all levels, staff, faculty and administrators from Montreal area educational institutions.

 Can't attend Live events?